-MECA 690 Capstone Research Project 3(3, 0)

-A capstone course requires group work in one of the emphasis areas offered by the Department.
+MECA 690 Capstone Research Project 3(3, 0) A capstone course requires group work in one of the emphasis areas offered by the Department.
 The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
 Prerequisite: ENGL 217.

-MECA 695A Master Thesis I 3(3, 0)

-Includes guided review of research literature and/or pilot work relevant to the thesis topic.
-By the end of this course the candidate for the MS degree should have established a hypothesis, a research methodology and a work schedule for the completion of his/her thesis.
-A brief, written report is expected at the end of the course and should be approved by the research advisor(s).
+MECA 695A Master Thesis I 3(3, 0) Includes guided review of research literature and/or pilot work rel evant to the thesis topic.
+By the e nd of this course the candidate for the MS de gree should have established a h ypothesis, a research methodology and a work schedule for the a small stick of his a / have the acia.
+A having the manager that a sum a stand at the a and of the actions

+MECA 695B Master Thesis II 3(3, 0) Continuation of Continuation of MECA 695A, Includes the completion and submission of a research thesis, the quali thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
 (This course may be repeated only once to accomplish its objective).
-Co-requisite: ENGL 217.

-MECA 695B Master Thesis II 3(3, 0)

-Continuation of MECA 695A, Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
-(This course may be repeated only once to accomplish its objective).
 Prerequisite: MECA 695A.

 As part of the program for the Masters of Science in Mechatronics Engineering, the student is required to take a total of 6 credit hours (12 credit hours for non-thesis option) of 600 level technical elective courses.
-These courses allow the student to attain an in-depth knowledge and understanding in a focus area of interest.
+These courses allow the student to attain an indepth knowledge and understanding in a focus area of interest.
 The student who chooses the non-thesis option can mix and match elective courses from the different areas to acquire broader knowledge of different Mechatronics Engineering disciplines.
 The thesis option student should select, in coordination with the thesis advisor, the set of electives that best meet the requirements for successful completion of his/her thesis.
 The MECA available technical elective courses are distributed in two areas: